Covariate assisted screening and estimation: Main results

-In this model, the Gram matrix is non-sparse but it is sparsifiable.
-To see the point, let $\eta = (1, -1)'$ and let $D = D_{1, \eta}$ be the first-order adjacent row-differencing.
-On one hand, since the spectral density $f$ is singular at the origin, it follows from the Fourier analysis that $|G(i,j)| \geq C (1 + |i - j|)^{-(1 - 2\phi)}$ and hence $G$ is non-sparse.
+In this model, the Gram matrix is nonsparse, but it is sparsifiable.
+To see the point, let $\eta= (1, -1)'$ and let $D = D_{1, \eta}$ be the first-order adjacent row-differencing.
+On one hand, since the spectral density $f$ is singular at the origin, it follows from the Fourier analysis that $|G(i,j)| \geq C (1 + |i - j|)^{-(1 - 2\phi)}$, and hence $G$ is nonsparse.
 On the other hand, it is seen that